Highness: Aga Khan

+The style of His Highness was formally granted to the Aga Khan IV's successor and eldest son, Aga Khan V, by King Charles III on 10 February 2025.

 Republican and non-royal usage

 Very rarely, the style of Highness or variations thereof have been used by non-monarchical heads of state, particularly before the 20th century, and often in cases where the distinction between monarchy and republic was blurred.
 For example, Oliver Cromwell and his wife were styled "Highness" upon his elevation to Lord Protector of the Commonwealth; he also enjoyed the style of by the Grace of God, was succeeded by his son, and had even been offered the throne.